aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 If you have trouble in this step, double check your configured settings and Facebook Developer account configuration.
-Note that if you change any of the settings you will need to run *npm run build* again and then copy the website code to your S3 bucket again.
+Note that if you change any of the settings you will need to run *npm run build* again and then upload the website code to your S3 bucket again.

 ![App Screenshot](images/app-screenshot.png)